-> We bought a standard package with the Secret Garden.
-A two night and three day stay included transport from Quito, two nights accomodation, all of our food and snacks, drinking water, and two hikes.
+We bought a standard package with the Secret Garden in Quito.
+A two night, three day stay included transport from Quito, two nights accommodation, all of our food and snacks, drinking water, and two hikes.
 The price of the package varies depending on the room that you chose (dorm bed through to private house).
 We booked two weeks in advance and were lucky to get a hobbit home (yes, you read that right!).
-Despite its name, it was full-sized and even Phil, over 6ft, could stand up with ease.
+Despite its name, it was full-sized and even Phil, at over 6ft, could stand up with ease.
 Not only was it super cute, you were treated to incredible views of the park, all while being tucked up in bed under the comfy duvet and blankets!

-> I’m not going to lie, the park sounded great, but it was hobbit home that drew our attention first.
+I’m not going to lie, the park sounded great, but it was hobbit home that drew our attention first.
 We paid US$210 for the package for two people.
 It was a little more expensive than our usual daily spend, but we thought it was great value for all that you got.
 They do have a slightly more budget option in a dorm is priced at US$88 person, and you get all the same benefits included.

 During our three days in the park, we were the most well fed we’ve been during our travels.
 Each course was delicious and huge, aimed at making sure you have enough energy for hiking or climbing, and there’s unlimited bananas and banana bread available through out the day.
 The hostel is really sociable, everyone eats together, giving you the opportunity for lots of new conversation.